getredash/website/website/_kb/open-source/dev-guide/docker.md

 which we will run locally.

 1. [Install Docker and Docker Compose](https://docs.docker.com/engine/installation/).
-2. [Install Node.js](https://nodejs.org/en/download/) (v6 or later is recommended, can be installed with Homebrew on OS/X)
+2. [Install Node.js](https://nodejs.org/en/download/) (latest LTS or later is recommended, can be installed with Homebrew on OS/X)

 ## Setup